-Apply a green / brown coating of Matt finish paint to your baseboard or material that forms your water bed.
-The exact colours will depend on personal preference and the your prototype – if you have one – but the important point is not to use a singe colour but a variety with blends and shades.
+Apply a green / brown coating of Matt finish paint to your baseboard or material that forms your waterbed.
+The exact colours will depend on personal preference and your prototype – if you have one – but the important point is not to use a single colour but a variety of blends and shades.

 Having examined lots of rivers (is there such a thing as a river watcher?) it’s apparent that the colour of the visible river bed varies not just on the geology of the rocks but also according to the motion of the water.